-The University processes information about its staff, students and other individuals for a variety of purposes.
-When processing information, the University is committed to protecting the rights and privacy of students, staff and others in compliance with the Data Protection Act 1998 and related legislation.
+The University processes a range of information about staff, students and other individuals for a variety of purposes that underpin its operations.
+In doing so, the University is committed to upholding and protecting the rights of data subjects and complying with all relevant data protection legislation.

-The Data Protection Policy sets out the principles that apply in meeting this commitment.
+The University has published a Data Protection Policy, which sets out the principles that will be applied in meeting these commitments.

-If you have any queries about this process or any queries relating to data protection, please contact the Data Protection Officer.
+If you have any queries about this page or any other matters relating to data protection, please contact the Data Protection Officer.

 This page is under constant review and will be regularly updated.
 It was last updated in May 2018.